tunabrain/tungsten/Readme.md

 You can test your local build by rendering the material test scene in `assets/materialtest/materialtest.json`.

+You can also use

+    tungsten --help

+for more information.

 ## Code structure ##

 `src/core/` contains all the code for primitive intersection, materials, sampling, integration and so forth.
 It is the beefy part of the renderer and the place to start if you're interested in studying the code.